 At the top, click on “Not On This iPhone” instead of “All”, and you should see your purchased music there to download again.

-2. Sync to iTunes from a Computer
+2. Sync to iTunes from a Computer (Windows)

-If you use iTunes both on a computer and on your iPhone, you can easily sync your music back to your iPhone.
+If you use iTunes both on a PC and on your iPhone, you can easily sync your music back to your iPhone.
 While not as simple as downloading purchased music, this is the method to use for recovering files that you downloaded from a physical CD.

 Start by plugging your iPhone into your computer and opening iTunes.
 Click on the phone icon at the top left, then click Sync on the bottom right to transfer all your songs.